MichaelCurrin/code-cookbook/README.md

 Some answers will be boilerplate that you can copy to your project as is, with a few values possibly to configure.

+Some content will be steps to follow in the command-line and not so much code to write.

 The explanations are steps are more thorough than would fit in a cheatsheet.
 Though the emphasis is more on the content rather than steps to follow.

 The solutions are based on my experienced or copied from other projects that I find.